Ming-Tang/Conway/README.md

   - Converting from/to JavaScript `number`
 - Surreal numbers in Conway normal form
   - Equality and comparison
-  - To JSON, string and laTeX
+  - To JSON, string and LaTeX
   - Addition, subtraction, mulitplication
   - Long division (quotient and remainder)
   - Birthday